burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 37. **Be aware of the underlying reasons for slow speed.**
     The popular reasons for slow speed are the following:

-    * *Insufficient parallelism.* You need parallelism to keep multicores, vector units, and GPU busy.
+    * *Insufficient parallelism.* You need parallelism to keep multicore, vector units, and GPUs busy.

     * *Scheduling overhead.* Too much parallelism is, at best, useless, but in fact, it even hurts performance due to scheduling overheads.